Army Reserve Soldiers take the oath at 2024 Chicago Auto Show

 |0

-This work, Army Reserve Soldiers take the oath at 2024 Chicago Auto Show [Image 4 of 4], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldiers take the oath at 2024 Chicago Auto Show, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT